- A ND Drivers License Site must be visited to obtain a North Dakota operator's license.

 Copy of Driving Record

-To obtain a copy of your driving record,
+Submit an online request to obtain a copy of your driving record or

 submit a written request and $3 fee.